zyedidia/eget/README.md

 default.
 If the environment variable `EGET_BIN` is non-empty, Eget will place the executable in that directory.

+If a directory has been requested as the target, Eget will recursively extract all files in the directory and place them in the directory given by `--to`, or the current directory if no flag is provided.

 GitHub limits API requests to 60 per hour for unauthenticated users.
 If you would like to perform more requests (up to 5,000 per hour), you can set up a personal access token and assign it to the environment variable `GITHUB_TOKEN`